HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 DXClient comes with multiple deployment options:

-- DXClient is now free to download and install through [NpmJS and Harbor repositories](#public-and-free-dxclient-installation-options)
+- DXClient is free to download and install through [NpmJS and Harbor repositories](#public-and-free-dxclient-installation-options).

 - Under HCL Software licensed portal, one option is to deploy using the DXClient container package.
 DXClient is packaged as a container that you can run using OCI-based runtimes such as Docker or Podman.
 It is available as a container image from HCL DX 9.5 CF196 and later releases.
 For more information, see [DXClient installation using container package](#installing-dxclient-using-the-container-package-from-hcl-software-portal).